skaferun9/ascend-money-java-exam/readme.md

 1. Do refactor class **InquiryService.java**

-2. Write your test class, if you create new class.
+2. Write unit test for testing all classes